ryanleh/muse/README.md

 To enable running our code on AWS EC2 machines, we have created an Amazon Machine Image (AMI) that already contains an installation of Rust, as well as a copy of this code.

-The ID of this AMI is XYZ.
+The ID of this AMI is ami-01421496a8ce0c211.

-To set up an EC2 machine with our AMI, follow the instructions outlined [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html), and, in Step 1, select "Community AMI".
+To set up an EC2 machine with our AMI, follow the instructions outlined [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html), and, in Step 1, enter the AMI ID in the search bar and select "Community AMI".

-To replicate our results from the paper, both the client and the server must be XYZ instances, and the region for the client machine should be XYZ, while the region for the server should be XYZ.
+To replicate our results from the paper, both the client and the server must be c5.9xlarge instances, and the region for the client machine should be us-west-1, while the region for the server should be us-west-2.

 ### Experiments